learn-co-curriculum/conditional-readme/README.md

 # └── "Giraffes have no vocal cords"
 ```
 * The code above will print "Giraffes have no vocal cords" because `6 + 3` equals `9` and 9 is equal to 9, therefore the statement that follows `if` is true.

+**Remember that we use the `==` to check equality.
+It is called the comparative operator.
+If the values on either side of the `==` are equal, then the phrase will evaluate to, or return, `true`.
+This is different than the `=`, which is used to set the value of a variable.*

 *Example 2*